sdrdray/mall-management-website/README.md

 ## Website Deployment
 The project is deployed at:
 [https://....(ask or email me).vercel.app](https://....(ask or email me).vercel.app)
+or
+you can download the pwa from the files above (download mall.apk ) and then install in android or ios
 ---

 ### 🚀 Developed with ❤️ by [sdrdrax]